jdelgado111/NLP-Project/README.md

 ```
 npm start
 ```
 then use your browser to navigate to localhost:8080 to view the page.
+Once the webpage has loaded, the form will accept any URL with an http or https protocol.
+Enter an URL and press the submit button to view the analysis of the text.

-This project includes unit testing with the Jest framework.
+This project also includes unit testing using Jest framework.
 To run the tests, type
 ```
 npm run test
 ```

-Once the webpage has loaded, the form will accept any URL with an http or https protocol.
-Enter an URL and press the submit button to view the analysis of the text.